 During the second quarter of 2009, we identified certain differences between benefits promised under certain benefit plans and the administration of those plans.
 We have amended our plan documents to correct these differences and have filed a request with the Internal Revenue Service, or the IRS, to enter into a closing agreement to correct the differences retroactively to the original adoption of our benefit plans.
-During the second quarter 2011, we reached an agreement with the IRS to resolve the difference between benefits promised and the administration of those plans.
-As a result of the agreement, we added additional benefits of \$0.5 million to the plans.
+During the quarter ended June 30, 2011, we reached an agreement with the IRS to resolve the difference between benefits promised and the administration of those plans.
+As a result of the agreement, we reduced our reserve related to the potential additional benefits, penalties and fines from \$2.5 million to \$0.5 million.